Destinations! Germany: Marburg

 - Train transfer on arrival Frankfurt am Main-Marburg.

 - Room and most board in student dormitories at Philipps Universität – Marburg.

 - Three excursions from Marburg to cities such as Weimar, Eisenach, Frankfurt, Heidelberg.

 - UWSP full-time tuition for Wisconsin Residents (Minnesota students qualify for reciprocity, surcharge for other out-of-staters is only $1000.)

 - Local transportation: bus/tram pass for all Marburg/Hessen.
 Transportation to Marburg is provided.

 - Intensive German language classes: 20 hours per week.
 This program is designed for students who have a GENUINE interest in learning the German language.

 - UW-System mandatory health insurance.

-Plan your budget to cover passport and personal travel/expenses.
+Plan your budget to cover airfare, passport and personal travel/expenses.